Acupuncture for Fertility: Can It Help and 5 Places to Start

 Meditation has powerful effects on the mind and body, but experts are now encouraging patients to tap into the mind-body connection for fertility.
 Managing stress and balancing hormones, both benefits that mediation can provide, can go a long way in improving your chances of conception.

-Long proven to support stress management skills, fertility meditations can help you manage the added stress of trying to conceive while optimizing your physical and mental health.
+Long proven to support stress management skills, fertility meditations can help you manage the added stress of trying to conceive while optimizing your physical and mental health (also check out our guide to fertility tea here).

 You may want to consider simple lifestyle changes that can help you improve your chances of conceiving in addition to acupuncture, yoga, and meditation.
 The key to fertility includes maintaining a healthy weight, moving your body, and choosing a diet that supports your health goals (like getting pregnant!).